 Participation in the chaplaincy program is voluntary for both schools and students.
 To be involved with the NSCP, schools must have consulted their school community including the staff, students, school board and the relevant parent groups and they must have documented support for a chaplaincy service.
 The appointed chaplain must have qualifications equivalent to or higher than the Certificate IV in Youth Work or Pastoral Care.

 Chaplains may be from any faith and do not proselytise or evangelise.
 They respect, accept and are sensitive to other people’s views, value and beliefs.
 All chaplains comply with the ACT laws and policies in relation to child protection matters.

 ACT Government schools will cease participation in the Program at the end of Term 4, 2019.

 Please refer to the ACT National School Chaplaincy Program Guidelines for more details about the program.
 If you would like further information or have any concerns about the chaplaincy services provided in your school please contact the school principal.

-- National School Chaplaincy Program Guidelines (541.5 KB)
+- National School Chaplaincy Program Guidelines (1Mb)

-For further information please contact Student Wellbeing.
+For any further information please contact Student Wellbeing.

 Phone: (02) 6205 9078.

 The Education Directorate Dress Standards and Uniforms in Canberra Public Schools policy, procedure and guideline provide direction and advice to schools in developing and implementing school based student dress standards.

 A school’s dress standard plays an important role in promoting a positive image of the school and creating a sense of identity among students.